dirkvl/TOHKBD/README.md

 ![Pick & Place](https://raw.githubusercontent.com/dirkvl/TOHKBD/master/Machines/pickplace.jpg)

-Because the accuracy of the machine it not astronomical, the allignment is checked and adjusted by hand if neccessary.
+Because the accuracy of the machine it not astronomical, the allignment of every component is checked and adjusted by hand if neccessary.

 The solderpaste is melted in a reflow oven.
 (T-962A)